-In the Host name box, type the fully qualified domain name of the Client Access Point associated with the Microsoft cluster group.
+In the Host name box, type the fully qualified domain name of the Client Access Point for the Role that is associated with the Microsoft cluster group.

 Note: The host name must be unique and the same name must not be used by an existing client in your environment.

 In the OS Type area, select Windows or Unix and Linux.

 From the Plan list, select the plan that you want to back up the storage resources of the client access point.